WHAT IS IT? The STI Tech 2 MXC rear tire is an 110/90-19 intermediate-terrain tire designed to be a performance tire at an affordable price.

 (4) Durability.
 Given the low price, we thought the STI Tech 2 MXC would either wear out on the first ride or last a lifetime.
 Lo and behold, we were wrong.
 The tread wore evenly and lasted much longer than expected.
 In our experience, the STI rear lasts longer than a Dunlop MX51.
 The knobs stayed intact, and no suspect wear was spotted.

 (5) Value.
-The relatively low price isn’t the only thing the STI rear tire has going for it.
-It is a viable option for a rider on a budget.
+Obviously we have to consider price when evaluating an affordable tire in comparison to a high-end premium tiree that can run $30-and-up more than the STI, but the relatively low price isn’t the only thing the STI rear tire has going for it.
+It is a workable tire for a rider on a budget.